I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksallocateextradata.md

 <p>The <b>KsAllocateExtraData</b> function returns STATUS_SUCCESS if successful, or it returns a resource or access error.</p>

 ## -remarks
 <p>When <b>KsAllocateExtraData</b> completes successfully, a pointer to a block of memory is returned that contains both the stream data headers from the IRP, specified at <i>Irp</i>, and padding between each header of size specified in <i>ExtraSize</i>.
 An example of such a resultant buffer is shown below:</p>

 <p>When the extra buffer is no longer needed, the memory should be freed using <b>ExFreePool</b>.</p>

-<p>When <b>KsAllocateExtraData</b> completes successfully, a pointer to a block of memory is returned that contains both the stream data headers from the IRP, specified at <i>Irp</i>, and padding between each header of size specified in <i>ExtraSize</i>.
-An example of such a resultant buffer is shown below:</p>

-<p>When the extra buffer is no longer needed, the memory should be freed using <b>ExFreePool</b>.</p>